First Robotic Arm: Evolution of Industrial Robots | Augmentus

 31 Mar 2022

 The use of the term “robot” was avoided in the early days of the invention of the robotic arm.
 It was simply because there was an unreal, almost movie-like connotation surrounding it.
 The inventors feared that such a connotation would hinder the adoption.
 However, as technology advanced and people were more accepting of automation, the use of the term “robot” eased its way into the industry.
-In this blog post, we will discuss the history of robotic arms and dissect the different improvements made since their first appearance.

 The Beginning